Adding a XMPP proof - Keyoxide

 Upload the key to WKD or use the following command to upload the key to keys.openpgp.org (make sure to replace FINGERPRINT):

 And you’re done!
 Reload your profile page, it should now show a XMPP account.

 XMPP communication can be end-to-end encrypted with OMEMO.
 Verifying OMEMO fingerprints is essential to trust your communication and keep it safe from Man-in-the-Middle attacks.

 Keyoxide makes the fingerprint verification process easy for all.
 Add a special identity proof that not only contains your XMPP-ID but also the fingerprints of all your OMEMO keys.

 If your XMPP identity proof is verified, a QR code is shown.
 Anyone can scan this QR code using XMPP apps like Conversations (free on F-Droid) to not only add you as a contact, but also verify your OMEMO keys with the highest level of trust.

-Making this identity proof yourself can be a tad difficult when using clients like Gajim, but luckily for us, Conversations can directly generate the proof by going to Account details > Share > Share as XMPP URI.
+Making this identity proof yourself can be a tad difficult when using clients like Gajim, but luckily for us, Conversations can directly generate the proof by going to Manage accounts > Share > Share as XMPP URI.
 The resulting URI should look something like:

 To take advantage of the easy and secure XMPP identity proof including OMEMO fingerprints, follow the basic edition guide above but replace XMPP-ID with the URI obtained through the Conversations app.